The following funding categories are available through the Annual Grants Program.

 • Projects requesting retrospective funding for monies that have already been spent or works completed will not be considered for funding.

-Events bring people together, contribute to wellbeing, strengthen the cultural identity and harmony and make the city a more vibrant place to live.
+Events bring people together, contribute to wellbeing, and the promotion of cultural identity and community harmony, and make the city a more vibrant place to live.
+The aim of the Events category is to provide financial assistance for events that address the following Objective identified in Council’s Community Strategic Plan 2040.

 Grant officer

-Emma Corbett
+Emma Corbett and Amy McDonnell

 Grant amount